Integrate WalletConnect into a DApp¶

 will call the killSession

 function.
-Since you only want to display the Disconnect button once a user is connected, you can use conditional renderering.
+Since you only want to display the Disconnect button once a user is connected, you can use conditional rendering.
 Conditional rendering allows you to check against certain variables and if a condition applies you can render one element or another.
 In this case, if you are not fetching the initial connection and the connector exists, you can render the Disconnect button, otherwise render the Connect Wallet button.
 You can replace the existing <Button>

 with the following: